MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil-get-device.md

 ---
-title: get-Device
+title: wdsutil get-device
-description: Reference article for get-Device, which retrieves Windows Deployment Services information about a prestaged computer (that is, a physical computer that has been lined to a computer account in active directory Domain Services. ms.topic: reference ms.assetid: 1da79286-7e1d-45f2-aea2-d446e16a6911 ms.author: lizross
+description: Reference article for wdsutil get-device, which retrieves Windows Deployment Services information about a prestaged computer (that is, a physical computer that has been lined to a computer account in active directory Domain Services. ms.topic: reference ms.assetid: 1da79286-7e1d-45f2-aea2-d446e16a6911 ms.author: lizross